Justlinuxyourself/Aero1EOS/README.md

 > [!WARNING]
 > some features dont work on real hardware, and some are untested.

 Aero1EOS 4 is a custom-built, 64-bit "Notebook" style operating system.
-It features a hardened security model, a multi-terminal interface (TTY), and a real-time status bar calibrated for high-precision timing.
+It features a hardened security model, a multi-terminal interface (TTY), and a real-time status bar calibrated for high-precision timing, All made by "علي يحي علي صميلي"
 ## 🚀 Key Features

 **64-bit Long Mode:** Boots from 32-bit Multiboot 2 into a fully functional 64-bit environment with identity-mapped paging.